How to Choose an Experience Platform That Fits Your Architecture and Skills

 Resilience

 How robust is the solution and how does it handle unexpected events?
-As usual, it boils down to what your organisation needs, and it is traditionally more expensive with higher demands.
+As usual, it boils down to what your organization needs, and it is traditionally more expensive with higher demands.
 However, the cloud can solve many of these problems.

 Routing